Tokyo's COVID-19 alert raised to 2nd highest level due to Omicron spread

 Tokyo’s COVID-19 alert raised to 2nd highest level due to Omicron spread

-TOKYO, Jan.
-13 (Xinhua) — The Tokyo metropolitan government on Thursday raised its COVID-19 alert level to the second highest on its four-tier scale owing to the rampant spread of the Omicron variant of the virus around the capital.
+TOKYO – The Tokyo metropolitan government on Thursday raised its COVID-19 alert level to the second-highest on its four-tier scale owing to the rampant spread of the Omicron variant of the virus around the capital.

 Download BOL News App for latest news